 The student is expected to meet standards for academic performance, and personal conduct as outlined in the Student Handbook and the College Catalog.
 Any student who is academically or judicially suspended during a semester will be considered to have received the benefit for credit hours assigned to that semester regardless of credits earned.

-Only classes/courses offered by Ferrum College are eligible for Tuition Waiver.

-Online Courses, including College Consortium

-Ferrum College online courses which fulfill degree requirements for traditional students are covered under Tuition Remission.
-Course minimum enrollment requirements must have been met with non-Tuition Remission students before Tuition Remission students will be permitted to enroll in such classes.
-Staff or their dependents wishing to take a College Consortium class not offered by Ferrum College will be expected to pay for those courses and adhere to all current policies governing College Consortium.

-Online degree programs are not eligible for Tuition Remissions benefits.

-May Term

-Staff and dependents are currently not eligible to use Tuition Remission benefits for May Term courses.

-Graduate Courses

-Staff members will be eligible to take graduate level courses offered at Ferrum College and receive Tuition Remission benefits.
-The same policies in effect for undergraduate courses will be adhered to for graduate level courses.

-Credit by Exam

-????????

 Employee Using the Tuition Waiver Benefit

 The ability to take classes is dependent upon the requirements of the employee’s particular job and is at the discretion of the supervisor and Administrative Council member for the area.
 If the supervisor determines that taking classes is interfering with an employee’s work, the employee may be asked to withdraw from class without financial penalty.